sindre-frisvold-git/redis-docs/docs/guide/performance.md

 Because go-redis spends most of the time writing/reading/waiting data from connections, you can improve performance by sending multiple commands at once using [pipelines](pipelines.html).

+## Cache

-If your app logic does not allow using pipelines, consider adding a local in-process [cache](caching.html) (such as TinyLFU) for the most popular operations.
+If your app logic does not allow using [pipelines](#pipelines), consider adding a local in-process [cache](caching.html) for the most popular operations, for example, using TinyLFU.

 ## Hardware